 This is a great, rich, spiced fruit bourbon when sipped on its own or in a whiskey-based cocktail.
 The bourbon-infused fruit also makes a great topping for vanilla ice cream.

-At this stage, the brown sludge looks distinctly unappetising, but smells incredible.
+Combine all ingredients in a mixing bowl and stir well.
+Leave in a cool place for about a week, stirring once a day.
 After a week, strain the mixture through a fine sieve – mash it right down to get all the juices out (and retain the fruit as an accompaniment to vanilla ice cream) then filter through a coffee filter paper.
-Store the infused bourbon in a clean bottle and it will keep for six months or so.
+Transfer the infused bourbon to a sterile bottle and keep for up to six months.

 Combine all ingredients in a mixing glass with cubed ice.
 Stir well and strain into a chilled coupe.